Zwivel's Complete Guide to Lip Injections and Implants: Techniques, Cost, and Recovery

 - Restylane Silk — enhances lips and manages wrinkles around the mouth

-The results of these procedures are visible almost immediately and the clients who choose HA fillers for treatment tend to fare well from the experience.
-At worst, they may suffer some temporary pain, redness and swelling at the injection site.
+The results of these procedures are visible almost immediately, and patients who choose HA fillers for treatment tend to fare well from the experience.
+However, some may suffer temporary pain, redness and swelling at the injection site.

 Of all lip augmentation procedures, injectable fillers are considered the safest.
 This is because, as stated above, they are temporary and constituted of largely biocompatible materials.
 In the event of a severe adverse reaction, the filler can be dissolved if necessary by injecting an eraser enzyme called hyaluronidase.